Jill Ruckelshaus: Political career

 Ruckelshaus was born and grew up in Indianapolis, Indiana.
 She is a graduate of Indiana University, where she obtained her undergraduate degree, and also of Harvard University, where she received a master's degree in English.

-The couple's national political career started in 1968, where Ruckelshaus' husband, William Ruckelshaus, ran as against incumbent senator Birch Bayh in the United States Senate election of that year.
+The couple's national political career started in 1968, where Ruckelshaus's husband, William Ruckelshaus, ran against incumbent senator Birch Bayh in the United States Senate election of that year.
 In the following year, he was appointed as a U.S. Assistant Attorney General in the Civil Rights division by President Richard Nixon.
 With this appointment, the couple moved together to Washington, D.C., with their family.

 She was one of the founding members of the National Women's Political Caucus in 1971, and one of its most prominent Republican members.
 She would serve as the NWPC spokesperson to the 1972 Republican National Convention.
 Through the convention, she was influential in the adoption of a women's rights plank in the party's 1972 platform.